denten-books/plain-text/1-chapter.md

 ### Turing and Wittgenstein

-Alan Turing attended Wittgenstein's Lectures on the Foundations of Mathematics at Cambridge University in 1939 [@wittgenstein_wittgensteins_1976, 7].
+Alan Turing met Wittgenstein's at King's College in

+Lectures on the Foundations of Mathematics at Cambridge University in sometime between 1929 [@wittgenstein_wittgensteins_1976, 7].
 From the notes complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
 His name is mentioned 86 times in the text, more than any other student by a wide margin.
-At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
+At some point of the course Wittgenstein concludes his lecture in
+saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

 Like the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
 "I am going to talk about the interrelation